Renting a Condo Vs. an Apartment in NYC

 Stability

-If you are looking for stability, you may prefer an apartment as they usually cannot be purchased, so you don’t have to worry about the owner selling.
+If you are looking for stability, you may prefer an apartment as it usually cannot be purchased, so you don't have to worry about the owner selling.

 Professionalism

-Since there is management onsite, there is generally round the clock maintenance in case there is an emergency, leak, tripped breaker, etc.
+Since there is management on site, there is generally round-the-clock maintenance in case of an emergency, leak, tripped breaker, etc.

-Also, in case there is a leak or other issue, maintenance is usually included in the rent.
-Work orders are usually requested via the apartment’s online portal.
+Also, maintenance is usually included in the rent if there is a leak or other issue.
+Work orders are typically requested via the apartment's online portal.

 Easy rent payments